-A manual reset of the RFM65CW is possible even for applications in which VDD cannot be physically disconnected. should be pulled high for a hundred microseconds, and then released.
-The user should then wait for 5 ms before using the chip.
+A manual reset of the RFM69 is possible even for applications in which VDD cannot be physically disconnected.
+The RESET pin should be pulled high for a hundred microseconds, and then released.
+The user should then wait for 5 ms before using the module.

-Figure 35.
+Figure 40.
 Manual Reset Timing Diagram